JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 * Composable functions as functions from input (data) to output (emitted UI)
 * Adding mutable state to our app.
 Reading from and writing to state
-* Automatically reaction to state changes to reflect the most up to date state on UI
+* Automatically reacting to state changes to reflect the most up to date state on UI
 * Snapshot state in Compose.
 How it works, the MVCC system
 * State comparison strategies
 * Data stability.
 Class stability inference.
 Aiding the compiler